2024 Education in New York Summit - Home

 1 hour

-Governor Hochul has made progress with initiatives and significant investments, to make higher education more accessible and affordable.
-From the expansion of tuition assistance and opportunity programs, the landscape is changing.
+With significant investments, Gov. Kathy Hochul has made progress to make higher education more accessible and affordable.
+With the expansion of tuition assistance and opportunity programs, the landscape is changing.
 How can we keep evolving in higher education in innovative ways to meet the needs of all of our students?
 Where are we now after the recent disruptions in terms of school safety, student rights, faculty responsibility, student's mental health assistance, the admissions process, standardized tests, dorm and dining options, technology and student loans?
 How will New York address these issues moving forward?

 Council Member Eric Dinowitz